 you must pass an array of unsigned int values known as

 cd_values (Client Data Values).
-These configure how the
+These values configure the

 -